TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Simply disable doppler for this kind of sounds and the first solution applies in this case
 				- set_doppler_factor for a source

-- Add humming sound effect for the aquarium
-- Fading implementation is not necessary for now, just overlaying

 - Sound should be loaded from the smallest to the biggest
 	- So that effects are loaded first
 	- New synchronization